What you need to know

 - Collect and analyze data through observations, interviews, surveys, and samples of blood or other bodily fluids to find the causes of diseases or other health problems

 - Communicate their findings to health practitioners, policymakers, and the public

 - Manage public health programs by planning programs, monitoring their progress, analyzing data, and seeking ways to improve the programs in order to improve public health outcomes

 - Communication skills.
 Epidemiologists must use their speaking and writing skills to inform the public and community leaders about public health risks.
 Clear communication is required for an epidemiologist to work effectively with other health professionals.

-- Detail oriented.
-Epidemiologists must be precise and accurate in moving from observation and interview to conclusions.
+- Detail orientation.
+Epidemiologists must be precise and accurate in moving from observation and interviews to conclusions.

 - Math and statistical skills.
 Epidemiologists may need advanced math and statistical skills to design and administer studies and surveys.
-Skill in using large databases and statistical computer programs may also be important.
+Skill in using large databases and statistical computer programs are also important.